The Anatomy of a Gluten Free, Allergy Friendly Pancake

 AIP Paleo Pancakes

 In the case of AIP Paleo pancakes, I personally take the road less traveled: waffles.
-While you can work really hard to adapt recipes for AIP and your specific needs, the waffle is simply easier to make.
+Whilst you can work really hard to adapt recipes for AIP and your specific needs, the waffle is simply easier to make.

 AIP Waffles also don’t struggle being egg free either.
 I’ve found they work really well, and taste delicious with a little maple syrup and fruit.